d630/dacti/README.md

 ### Configurations

-Along with this programm comes an exemplary [configuration file](../master/doc/examples/dacti.conf.examples).
+Along with this programme comes an exemplary [configuration file](../master/doc/examples/dacti.conf.examples).
 You can set following parameters:

 * enviroment variables: all, but `<DACTI_CONF_FILE>`
 * normal scalar variables: